 - Use a Jelly Bean switch to activate the All-Turn-It Spinner and when it lands on a scenario ask students to decide whether it’s more than 100 or less than 100.

 3. Present the previously made sets of 100 and non-100 items to students and ask them to guess which container is the one with 100 in it.
-Use an iTalk2 with Levels to let students decide which container has 100. (record “This one has 100.” and “This one has less than 100.” on each side of the iTalk2 with Levels)
+Use an iTalk2 or 4 to let students decide which container has 100. (record “This one has 100.” and “This one has less than 100.” on each side of the iTalk2 or 4)

 Fun with 100

 1. Give each student a set of 100 pretzel sticks and allow them to create anything they can with the pretzel sticks.

 - Allow students the opportunity to explore the many different images they can create.